Inter-municipal cooperation: Finland

 Especially in the thinly populated Finland inter-municipal cooperation has been an effective tool to ensure public services at reasonable cost.
 Finnish local governments are self-governing with a large variety of responsibilities.
 Due to this fact the services provided by the municipals are numerous.
 Even service competition between municipals is quite common in Finland.

 France

-France was long time mainly governed by a central state.
-Within the last century the municipals gained more and more autonomy.
-Nevertheless inter-municipal is often performed on voluntary basis.
-As discussing about territorial consolidation is politically hazardous in France, IMC becomes more and more important to maintain public services at reasonable costs.
+France was essentially governed by a central state, but within the last century municipal authorities have gained increasing autonomy.
+Nevertheless, inter-municipal cooperation is often performed on a voluntary basis.
+As discussion of other larger-scale, regional, consolidation is politically hazardous in France, IMC (intercommunalité) is becoming an important factor to help maintain public services at reasonable cost.

 Germany

 Inter-municipal cooperation has a long history in Germany.
 In the administrative system of Germany (State, Federal States, Communities) the municipals have to finance their services themselves.
-Therefore municipals have a natural interest in providing public services efficiently.
+Therefore, municipals have a natural interest in providing public services efficiently.

 United Kingdom

 In contrast to other European Countries local governments are highly restricted in the United Kingdom.
-Therefore inter-municipal cooperation is not that common in the UK.
+Therefore, inter-municipal cooperation is not that common in the UK.
 Although municipalities have the authority to perform public services they often do not have the possibility to raise additional fees.